-The Patrol Division is composed of 25 full-time police officers, including three (3) lieutenants and three (3) sergeants.
+The Patrol Division is composed of 26 full-time police officers, including four (4) sergeants.
 Members of the Patrol Division are the uniformed officers who make-up the backbone of the department.
 They are the initial responders for both emergency and non-emergency calls for service.
 The Patrol Division is on-duty, 24 hours-per-day, every day, providing around-the-clock protection to the Village of Endicott residents, businesses and visitors.

 Patrol Officers police the village in marked units, ensuring a high-visibility presence in an effort to deter crime and respond quickly to emergencies.
 During patrol hours, they travel the streets looking for both criminal offenses and Vehicle and Traffic Law violations when they are no responding to public calls for assistance that are assigned through the Broome County Emergency Services Communications Division Emergency 911 Center.

 Within the Patrol Division, the department has five specialized units that provide service to the village and, in many instances, surrounding communities: the Bike Patrol; Bomb Squad; Canine Unit; SWAT team, and School Resource Officer (SRO).

 The Department has three New York State Certified Bike Patrol Officers.
 Bike patrol officers are used to assist the Patrol Division in the parks, playgrounds and business districts.
 Bike patrols are designed to put the officer closer to and in better contact with the community, while possessing the ability to respond quickly, where needed, in his assigned patrol area.
 In many instances, Bike Patrols supplant the “foot patrol” or “walking beat” officers of the past, as they can do everything a foot patrol officer can, but cover much more ground.
 Bike Patrol officers provide a visible presence and deterrent when they want to be noticed, but they also have the capability of being much more covert in surveillance of suspected criminal activity.